 Where to Buy Fiddleheads

 Look for bright green specimens with tightly coiled tops.
 You want only 1 to 2 inches of stem attached to the coil.
 Anything longer should be snapped off and discarded.

 Shortly after harvest, fiddleheads start to turn brown, drying out on the ends and turning mushy in the coils.
 If you need to store fiddleheads, rinse and dry them thoroughly, then wrap them lightly in plastic wrap and keep chilled in the coldest part of the refrigerator (typically in the back on a top shelf).
-They will continue to ripen and uncurl, so eat them within a day.
+They will continue to ripen and uncurl, so it's best to eat them within a day.
 Storage can be stretched to a week, though they will not have the fresh flavor and crispness.